 Kentucky Wesleyan College offers a myriad of clubs, organizations and societies where students can become involved.
-If you don’t find a club or organization that fits your needs, contact the Coordinator of Studnet Life, Michael McComas, about creating a new one!
+If you don’t find a club or organization that fits your needs, contact the Director of Student Involvement, Michael McComas, about creating a new one!

 Being involved in a club/organization is a great way to make new friends, hone one’s leadership skills, or just have fun!
 Studies also show that students involved in at least one club/organization are more likely to graduate.
 Check out the list of student organizations below — you’ll find something that’s perfect for you!